lensesio/stream-reactor/kafka-connect-druid/docs/source/druid.rst

 For this quick-start we will just use one host.

 Now start the connector in distributed mode, this time we only give it one properties file for the kafka, zookeeper and schema registry configurations.

 .. code:: bash

     ➜  confluent-2.0.1/bin/connect-distributed confluent-2.0.1/etc/schema-registry/connect-avro-distributed.properties

 Once the connector has started lets use the kafka-connect-tools cli to post in our distributed properties file.

 .. code:: bash

     ➜  java -jar build/libs/kafka-connect-cli-0.2-all.jar create druid-sink < druid-sink.properties

-If you switch back to the terminal you started the Connector in you should see the Elastic sink being accepted and the task starting.
+If you switch back to the terminal you started the Connector in you should see the Druid sink being accepted and the task starting.

 Insert the records as before to have them written to druid.